-Around 23% of all country-bycountry reports are filed by U.S. multinationals.
-However, very few African countries have access to these reports because the U.S. has not ratified the 2010 multilateral Convention on Mutual Administrative Assistance in Tax Matters...
+"Around 23% of all country-by-country reports are filed by US multinationals.
+However, very few African countries have access to these reports because the US has not ratified the 2010 multilateral Convention on Mutual Administrative Assistance in Tax Matters..."

-Grace Perez Navarro, former chair of the OECD Centre for Tax Policy and Administration
+Grace Perez Navarro, former chair of the OECD Centre for Tax Policy and Administration them at a disadvantage.

-Clearly, CbCR, like other advancements in international tax policy today, is heavily dependent on technical know-how.
-Given the technical capacity deficits in many African countries, this naturally puts them at a disadvantage.
 While this technical gap remains a significant hurdle for African tax authorities to access and use confidential CbCR reports, it is not insurmountable, and the OECD, the African Tax Administration Forum (ATAF) and others continue to make efforts to assist African nations to address it.